-Check out the updated version of this article here:
+Please refer to the updated version of this article instead:

 Passwords are like undergarments: it’s good to keep them hidden, and you should change them often.
 Likewise, if someone sees your password it may leave you feeling exposed and uncomfortable.
 As we mentioned in our 4 Tips for Creating Secure Passwords post, it’s important to create complex, unique passwords so they’re more difficult to crack.
 Unfortunately, the more complicated your passwords, the easier they are to forget.
 How do you securely keep track of all your different passwords?
 With a password manager, of course!